pavlobaron/log4j2redis/README.md

 slaves might get lost, so back it up - it's just append-only logs).
 Of course, a more complex Redis topology can be implemented and used, but therefore, consult Redis documentation.

+## Message Writing

-Every log message is first stored in memory and after asynchronously sent to Redis.
-Thus network latency doesn't impact log writing -- unless, of course, message writing is too fast and network is too slow, thus it might throw "out of memory".
+Every **log message** will be first stored in memory and after asynchronously sent to Redis.
+Thus network latency doesn't impact log writing - unless, of course, that message writing is too fast and network is too slow, what might throw an "out of memory"; but it would be the worst case ever.

+## Contribution

 There still is a black hole in the code with a central map - I'll get back to it later.